 Natural Remedies for Anxiety

-Anxiety is everywhere: Almost a third of the population of the US will experience it at some point in their lives, according to the National Institute of Mental Health.
+Anxiety is everywhere: Almost a third of the population of the US have experienced it at some point in their lives, according to the National Institute of Mental Health.
 And if you haven’t felt it yet, it may not wait long to come around: Nearly 40 percent of Americans said they were more anxious in 2018 than they had been the year before that, according to an American Psychological Association poll.
 In India, Psychowellness Center and Dr. R.K.
 Suri are doing a great job of spreading awareness about mental health and issues.

 If you’re not calm, telling yourself, “I am calm” won’t feel true and useful.
 Try “I am excited” instead, and you might face the situation that’s stressing you out.
 One of the researches explains that people performed better at public speaking and math when they talked about excitement rather than calm (for public speaking, they said “I am excited”; when solving difficult math problems, they read the words “try to get excited”).
 By the way, this technique even made people better at karaoke, in case you ever need to know that (people who were told to say they were excited had better pitch, rhythm, and volume than those who were told to say they were anxious, calm, angry, or sad).